| Research Subjects>EB concepts>Envirinmental Behavior>Schema/Affordance

 values are attached to them.”
 He also notes that the physical expressions

+that symbolize front/back areas are very different across cultures.
 The present study was intended to give empirical support to the above argument.

 A survey of 74 houses in the suburbs of Tokyo investigated how the residents